Our Mission is Safety

 The gradual introduction of greater driving challenges and exposures to new risks over time is key to Graduated Driver Licensing (GDL).
 Take the time to understand why GDL works and you can help your teen become a better driver.

-The video below provides a general overview of GDL.
 Each state has different GDL laws and you can learn about them by visiting the website of your state’s Department of Motor Vehicles (DMV).

 The common thinking is that thrill-seeking and risk-taking are the primary causes of crashes.
 Not so — good kids make mistakes, smart kids make errors in judgment, and responsible kids lose focus.